All Episodes

 Once the signature is matched, we send it forward to a bipartisan ballot processing team.

-What that team is is that team sits over there.
+What that team is, is that team sits over there.

-It's a uh bipartisan team, different parties sitting across from each other, taking those ballots out of the green affidavit envelopes, making sure that the ballot isn't damaged, making sure that it's not torn, making sure that it doesn't have red ink on it, making sure that it doesn't have coffee on it, anything that would inhibit it from being tabulated.
+It's a bipartisan team, different parties sitting across from each other, taking those ballots out of the green affidavit envelopes, making sure that the ballot isn't damaged, making sure that it's not torn, making sure that it doesn't have red ink on it, making sure that it doesn't have coffee on it, anything that would inhibit it from being tabulated.

-So, as I mentioned, we've already processed those, and that was about 86,000.
+So as I mentioned, we've already processed those, and that was about 86,000.

 We've sent those ahead to the board for tabulation.

-Now we also received approximately 50,000 early ballots on Monday.
+Now, we also received approximately 50,000 early ballots on Monday.

 So those were dropped off and received on Monday.

-Those ballots are currently undergoing processing, so again, they've already undergone that signature review process.
+So again, they've already undergone that signature review process.

-They've been signature verified, they've gone through that audit queue, and now they're with the bipartisan team.
+And now they're with the bipartisan team.

-We will have those done today, and then they will be moved forward to again the board for tabulation.
+We will have those done today, and then they will be moved forward to, again, the board for tabulation.

-Finally, and this is the big number that is bigger than ever before.
+Finally, and this is the big number that is bigger than ever before, we received approximately 275,000 early ballots dropped off yesterday on election day.

-So that is what we were doing late Last night, my team and I, if you saw us in the warehouse, we were receiving back those early ballots that are returned from the voting locations after the voting locations are closed.
+My team and I, if you saw us in the warehouse, we were receiving back those early ballots that are returned from the voting locations after the voting locations are closed.

 Once they go through signature verification, once they are deemed good signature, once they go through an audit queue, then they can be sent ahead to the board for tabulation.